marc-bouvier/sandbox/_showcases/kotlin-multiplatform-domain-lib/sharedDomain/README.md

 ## Architecture

-Here, we only write common code (we try not to use  `actual` keyword in this codebase)
+Here, we only write common code (we should never use `actual` keyword in the `domain` package)

+Only unit tests against no I/O.